Academies/sca/day0/pset/conversion/README.md

 ### Problem 1

 In a file called `conversion1.py`, take in input from the user for hours and minutes.
-Then, we'll use a float for time where the digits to the right of the decimal representing whole hours and to the left, fractions of an hour.
-In other words, were converting all hours and minutes into hours.
+Then, we want to create a float for time in hours (where the digits to the left of the decimal represent whole hours and to the right, fractions of an hour).
+In other words, were converting all hours and minutes into total hours.
 Lastly, we'll print this value to the screen!